While we found amazing deals on flights to Iceland thanks to Wizz Air. neither of us had thought about what exactly we wanted to see and do there.

 10.00 AM – Snack + Toilet Stop

-Though not an official stop was at a petrol/service station with a cafe and coffee shop attached.
-There were restrooms to use as by this point we had been driving for 1.5 hours.
-We were given 20 minutes to grab something to drink and use the facilities.
-The prices of the coffee and food in the station were inflated but if you are looking to pick up something to eat or snack on head over the road to Konan as it works out cheaper.
+Though not an official stop at a petrol/service station with a cafe and coffee shop attached.
+There are restrooms to use as at this point we have been driving for 1.5 hours.
+We have 20 minutes to grab something to drink and use the facilities.
+The prices of the coffee and food in the station were inflated but over the road is a Kronan food supermarket which is cheaper.
 After getting back on the bus we headed off to our first official stop on the South Shore Adventure Iceland.

 10.40 AM – Seljalandsfoss Waterfall

 Just a short drive on we came to our first sightseeing stop on our South Shore Adventure Iceland at Seljalandsfoss waterfall.
 It is a tall but thin beautiful waterfall that you can walk behind and look out through the falling water.
 We spent 20 minutes at this waterfall which worked out as plenty of time to take lots of pictures and walk behind the waterfall (should you wish to do so)

 We really enjoyed the Seljalandsfoss waterfall as it isn’t every day you get to walk behind a waterfall.
 There is a chance of little spray so if you are wanting to do it make sure you dress in waterproofs.

 11.20 AM – Largest Dairy Farm In Iceland